zanuka/leaderport-core-ui/README.md

 ## VueValkyrie User Experience and Technical Details

-On the front-end, Vue-Valkyrie will offer a responsive Single Page Application (SPA) designed for optimal performance across both mobile and desktop browsers.
+On the front-end, VueValkyrie will offer a responsive Single Page Application (SPA) designed for optimal performance across both mobile and desktop browsers.

 ### Key Features